Estimating Individual Treatment Effects using Non-Parametric Regression Models: a Review: Introduction

-Regardless of the precise causal questions of interest, the fundamental challenge in causal inference is that the quantity of interest --- namely the effect of treatment --- is an unknown model's parameter.
-Moreover, treatment effect and selection into treatment are invariably entangled.
-As a result, advanced statistical learning tools, capable of exploiting large datasets in supervised learning settings, cannot be directly applied.
-Instead, the latent treatment effect is inferred by reconstructing counterfactual statements either through sampling (randomization in the administration of treatment) and/or by adjusting for covariates that affect both the outcome of interest and treatment assignment, and by doing so ``confound'' the treatment effect (confounding).
+Regardless of the precise causal questions of interest, the fundamental challenge in causal inference is that the quantity of interest --- namely the effect of treatment --- depends on an unobservable counterfactual.
+Moreover, in non-randomized studies, treatment effect and selection into treatment are invariably entangled.
+As a result, advanced statistical learning tools, capable of exploiting large datasets in supervised learning settings, can be directly applied, but easily stumble into bias issues.
+Instead, the latent treatment effect is inferred by reconstructing counterfactual statements either through sampling (randomization in the administration of treatment) or by adjusting for covariates that affect both the outcome of interest and treatment assignment, and thus ``confound'' the treatment effect (confounders).
+In the NHANES data example, confounding might be associated for instance with children's age or ethnic background, both representing potential common causes of body-mass index and participation in the school meal program.

-Randomized Controlled Trials (RCTs), where treatment is randomly allocated, mar\-ginally on confounding factors (such as medical or socio-economic characteristics), are considered to be the gold standard for causal inference.
-However, fully randomized studies are costly, difficult to access, and sometimes suffer from problems such as non-compliance and other issues of missingness not at random that might invalidate the randomization mechanism, or external validity of the results.
+Randomized experiments, where treatment is randomly allocated, marginally on confounding factors (such as medical or socio-economic characteristics), are considered to be the gold standard for causal inference, as they are designed to control for confounding and to offer a good approximation of counterfactuals (e.g.~placebo controlled trials).
+However, fully randomized studies are often costly, difficult to access, and sometimes suffer from problems such as non-compliance and other issues of missingness not at random that might invalidate the randomization mechanism, and external validity of the results.